Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 17.30.32 UTC
+- WIB: Senin, 30 September 2024 18.21.14 UTC
-- WITA: Senin, 30 September 2024 18.30.32 UTC
+- WITA: Senin, 30 September 2024 19.21.14 UTC
-- WIT: Senin, 30 September 2024 19.30.32 UTC
+- WIT: Senin, 30 September 2024 20.21.14 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship